13 September 2013

 Research brings unbreakable phones one step closer

-Breakthrough research at RMIT University is advancing transparent bendable electronics, bringing science fiction gadgets – such as unbreakable rubber-like phones, rollable tablets and even functional clothing – closer to real life.
+Research at RMIT into transparent bendable electronics, promises a future of sci-fi gadgets like unbreakable rubber-like phones, rollable tablets and even functional clothing.

 Researchers from RMIT’s Functional Materials and Microsystems research group have developed a new method to transfer electronics with versatile functionality, which are usually made on rigid silicon, onto a flexible surface.